 B. Offensive Material

 C. Treatment of Computer Equipment

 D. Use of Computing Facilities by Non-Community Members

 E. Internet Acceptable Use Policy

 B. Access by Administrators to Files Stored on the Network

 C. Limits on the Use of Disk Space

-The information employed by Southeast Technical, its students, faculty, and staff is a critical asset of the institution governed by various laws of privacy, confidentiality, and non-disclosure.
+The information employed by MSC Southeast, its students, faculty, and staff is a critical asset of the institution governed by various laws of privacy, confidentiality, and non-disclosure.
 It is the common responsibility of all members of the College community to protect the institution's information assets and to ensure the proper and ethical use of information at all times.